stayugly/lavamachine/site/content/portfolio/_index.md

       A little boy dives deep into solving of the Rubiks Cube until he isn't aware of time and his surroundings anymore.
 “Time Machine” is the first short film with more complex character animation, backgrounds, music composition and sound design.
-The animation is completely produced in Virtual Realty (AnimVR, Quill).
+The animation was entirely produced in Virtual Reality too.
     vimeonummer: '290033474'
   video2:
     headline: A Cochlear Implant - Infographic
     reverse: false
     text: >
       People often ask Eric what it is like to be a cyborg….
-So, he made this short infographic with AnimVR in virtual reality about “Cochlear Implants”.
+So, he made this short infographic with AnimVR in Virtual Reality about “Cochlear Implants”.
 He also  wants to remind people and filmmakers that subtitles are very welcome for the 70 million deaf people out there.
     vimeonummer: '273708263'
   video3:
     headline: ''